code-kern-ai/refinery-sample-projects/README.md

 ![](https://uploads-ssl.webflow.com/61e47fafb12bd56b40022a49/62cdbe6640dc8cc0c07ae392_Thumbnail%20sample-projects.png)

-Containing zipped examples of projects you can use to play around with [*refinery*](https://github.com/code-kern-ai/refinery).
+Containing examples of projects you can use to play around with [*refinery*](https://github.com/code-kern-ai/refinery).

-Each project is in a dedicated branch and follows the following pattern:
+**Each project is in a dedicated branch and follows the pattern:**
 - `README.md`: short description of the project and the raw data
 - `snapshot_data.json.zip`: project export of the use case which you can import as a snapshot to your local *refinery*.
 - some branches additionally contain information about e.g. how you can scrape the initial data or how to export the final data to be used for a different framework.